vkbo/novelWriter/docs/source/int_started.rst

 .. _Releases: https://github.com/vkbo/novelWriter/releases
 .. _AppImage: https://appimage.org/

-Package installers for novelWriter are available for all major platforms, including Linux, Windows and MacOS.
+Ready-made packages and installers for novelWriter are available for all major platforms, including Linux, Windows and MacOS.
 See below for install instructions for each platform.

 You can also install novelWriter from the Python Package Index (PyPi).
 See :ref:`a_started_pip`.
 Installing from PyPi does not set up icon launchers, so you will either have to do this yourself,